Bianca Andreescu through to second round of U.S. Open with 6-2, 6-4 win over Volynets

 "I love it.
 I had that experience at Indian Wells.
 I had a lot of tough matches, so I think that the day in between really helps with recovery," Andreescu said.

-Andreescu was the first, but not the last Canadian to take the court for their first-round matches Tuesday.

-Vancouver's Vasek Pospisil took on No. 9 seed Karen Khachanov.
-It is yet another tough opening match for the 29-year-old, who is on the comeback trail from back surgery.

-Brayden Schnur of Pickering, Ont., who earned direct entry into this Grand Slam for the first time in his career (he played Wimbledon as a lucky loser), will play No. 29 seed Benoit Paire of France.
+Meanwhile, Brayden Schnur of Pickering, Ont., who earned direct entry into this Grand Slam for the first time in his career (he played Wimbledon as a lucky loser), fell 2-6, 4-6, 4-6 against No. 29 seed Benoit Paire of France.

-And in a highly-anticipated evening match, 19-year-old Felix Auger-Aliassime and 20-year-old Denis Shapovalov will reprise their first-round match here from a year ago. .

-Last year, Auger-Aliassime retired in tears, unable to stop his heart from racing because a combination of heat and humidity, and the stress of playing his first Grand Slam main draw match against a close friend.